Hint: The Answer is Yes, but It Requires a Shift in Your Culture

 Your Website is a Tool for Business Success – Not an Outdated Online Brochure

-Probably the highest level of marketing appreciation is when a company invests in their website as a growth tool, instead of a website that gets an update once a year.
-When investments are being made into digital strategy, sales growth strategies, and advertising, your website becomes a company employee with high stakes responsibilities like spokesperson, salesperson, referral maker, and the company’s subject matter expert.
+Probably the highest level of marketing appreciation is when a company invests in its website as a growth tool, instead of a website that gets an update once a year.
+When investments are being made into digital strategy, sales growth strategies, and advertising, your website becomes a company employee with high stakes responsibilities like a spokesperson, salesperson, referral maker, and the company’s subject matter expert.
 Slapping together a site and calling it a day means you don’t believe marketing is going to result in website visitors that expect much from your website.

 The best, fast-growth companies focus on marketing throughout the customer experience: from beginning to end.
 Rather than adding digital marketing to a plan, they integrate digital marketing as a tactic under the branding strategy, customer support, and lead generation strategy.
 Instead of “starting a blog,” they think about their website and ask what kind of content would help our customer’s experience.